awsdocs/amazon-lightsail-developer-guide/doc_source/detach-and-delete-block-storage-disks.md

 ## Prerequisites<a name="delete-block-storage-disk-prerequisites"></a>
 + Stop your instance from running\.
 You have to do this before you can detach and then delete your disk\.
 [Learn how to stop your instance](lightsail-how-to-start-stop-or-restart-your-instance-virtual-private-server.md)
 + \(Optional\) We recommend that you create a snapshot of your disk\.
 That way, you have a backup in case you change your mind\.
-[Learn how to create a snapshot of your disk](create-block-storage-disk-snapshot.md)
+For more information, see [Creating a snapshot of your database in Amazon Lightsail](create-block-storage-disk-snapshot.md)

 ## Detach and delete your disk<a name="delete-block-storage-disk-detach-and-delete"></a>